What is meant by the term ‘spiritual awakening’? What does it mean to ‘wake up’? Are there things you can do to make it happen?

 I AM THAT I AM.

 So, is this what we’re really talking about here?
-If we strip away the religious dogma of the last 2000+ years, is God nothing more than an experience of a much greater consciousness?
+If we strip away the religious dogma of the last 2000+ years, could we ask whether the idea of God is really about a much greater consciousness?

 Can we come to see God not as a thing or a noun, but more as a verb, a happening – an experience of a greater reality?
 An expansion of your individual ‘wave of being’ into the ‘ocean of beingness’?

-And if we can grasp this idea – and have the direct experience of it – what are we to do afterwards?
+And if we can grasp this idea – and have the direct experience of it – what are we to do afterwards (on a personal and collective level)?

 What do you do when you’ve stumbled upon the Holy Grail?